Frequency-domain self-force calculations using Gegenbauer reconstruction: Introduction

 However, the EHS method has a notable weakness.
 The problem was first identified in Ref.\ \cite{vandeMeent2016}, and further diagnosed and analyzed in \cite{Whittall:2023xjp}.
 The symptom is a rapidly increasing loss of numerical accuracy in the reconstructed time-domain field when extending far into the libration region.
 The root cause is that the EHS modes grow polynomially in $r$---and exponentially in $\ell$---as they are extended into the source region, a behavior that is not shared by the true solution.
 Hence, the recovery of the true solution in the source region involves a delicate cancellation between EHS frequency mode contributions.
 The maximum degree of cancellation encountered grows with eccentricity for a bound-orbit source, and the cancellation can become arbitrarily severe as $r\rightarrow \infty$ for a scattering source.
 In both cases, the cancellation grows exponentially with $\ell$.
-This fundamentally restricts the ability of finite-precision floating point numerical calculations based on EHS to tackle large-eccentricity orbits or the large-$r$ portion of scattering orbits.
+This fundamentally restricts the ability of finite-precision floating point numerical calculations based on EHSs to tackle large-eccentricity orbits or the large-$r$ portion of scattering orbits.
 In past implementations \cite{vandeMeent2016, vandeMeent2018} the problem was somewhat mitigated via the use of arbitrary precision arithmetic.
 But it remains beyond the reach of EHS-based calculations to tackle bound orbits with eccentricities much above $\sim 0.7$, or the portion of any scattering orbit at radii greater than a few dozen Schwarzschild radii above $r_{\rm min}$.

-A further weakness of EHS manifests itself in the scattering case.
-Since hyperbolic scattering orbits are not bounded from above by a vacuum region, EHS cannot a priori be used for constructing the field in the region $r>r_p(t)$.
+A further weakness of EHSs manifests itself in the scattering case.
+Since hyperbolic scattering orbits are not bounded from above by a vacuum region, EHSs cannot {\it a priori} be used for constructing the field in the region $r>r_p(t)$.
 One is restricted to obtaining the field and its one-sided derivatives at $r\to r_p^-$ only.
-A self-force calculation is still possible, but it is much more involved than when two-side information is available \cite{Pound:2013faa}.
+A self-force calculation is still possible, but it is much more involved than when two-sided information is available \cite{Pound:2013faa}.

-These inherent problems with EHS motivate the question of whether an alternative method might be devised for dealing with the Gibbs phenomenon, one which completely does away with EHS.
+These inherent problems with EHSs motivate the question of whether an alternative method might be devised for dealing with the Gibbs phenomenon, one which completely does away with EHSs.